Gloom Stalker 5e Guide

 • Skulker: The improved hiding seems almost redundant at this point, but the fun with Skulker is that missing ranged weapon attacks while hidden doesn’t give away your location.
 Dim light also won’t affect your Perception checks, meaning that when in total Darkness (which acts as dim light with darkvision) you can make Perception checks as normal.

-Example Gloom Stalker Build
+Gloom Stalker 5e Build Example

 This build is centered around the use of a bow for damage.
 While melee builds are possible, evading enemies with the Gloom Stalker’s Umbral Sight is much easier when attacking from a distance.
 The Archery Fighting Style is the obvious choice and will help make Sharpshooter more consistent when you pick it up at 4th level.
 After choosing Sharpshooter, max out DEX before moving on to CON for more survivability.